 Her concerns about the deterioration of the aquatic environments around the world led her to obtain a National Geographic Film Grant as part of a team of filmmakers in 2018 acting as Field Producer.
 The award winning documentary film Mermaids Against Plastic was shot in 2019 in Quintana Roo and was screened during the first quarter of 2020.
 Public release of the documentary is schedulled for the summer of 2021.

 Tamara looks forward to continue her experience as a cave diver while guiding recreational divers in the gorgeous cavern passages that the Cenotes offer in the Mayan Riviera.
-Additionally, she will continue participating and launching science projects in her community and using her communication background to inform the public about the threats that our fragile Cenotes face.
+Additionally, she recently launched the Cave Corals project.